 The front of the glass has to be flat so refraction won't blur and redirect the laser, and this makes it difficult to work with spheres and other curved shapes.
 There are tricks to get around this (e.g. immersing the piece in a glass vat of optically matched liquid) but it's work, so it's expensive.
 There are also viewing problems: in a 60mm sphere only about the center 20mm is useful, because magnification makes that area seem to fill the whole sphere.
 Anything drawn closer to the surface gets very distorted, and that doesn't leave much resolution to work with.

 None of this is cutting edge: it's been mature as long as I've been using it, which is since 2002.
-My main supplier is Laser Crystal Awards, and they welcome inquiries, anything from one edge-lit photo of your kid to thousands of corporate awards is in scope.
-(If you happen to be in Canada, I'd also like to recommend Crystal Sensations.)
+My main supplier is Precision Crystal, they welcome inquiries.
+(If you're in Canada, I can also recommend Crystal Sensations.)

 Designing for this process is about getting the laser marks, which are individually almost invisible, to look like points, curves, translucent surfaces, solids.
 It's not trivial: a simple row of points doesn't look like a clean line and a plane of evenly spaced points doesn't give a nice surface.
 If you have a mesh model, zapping the vertices and hoping for the best won't work.
 You can't just pile up points till they look good either, since too many too close will overstress the glass and propagate a big crack which everyone will notice (this is called a "crash").